Wild & Scenic Raft Highlights

 Day 4: This morning we're headed to Redfish Lake, where we’ll meet our horseback riding outfitters, saddle up and ride out on our steeds for a western style trail ride in the Sawtooth National Forest.
 On the ride, we'll traverse trails in mountainous pine forests and across cold, clear water creeks.

 Day 11: An unforgettable trip so far, it’s hard to believe all the adventures we've had.
 We’ll freshen up again with showers and laundry when we get off the river, before our final day together in McCall, Idaho.
-We'll enjoy some souvenir shopping and maybe stop at the ice cream stand for a scoop of local huckleberry ice cream!
+We'll enjoy the downtown area and a stop at the ice cream stand for a scoop of local huckleberry ice cream!
 This evening we'll have our end of session awards ceremony and exchange contact information with our new friends.

 Day 12: It’s time to go home!
 Exchanging hugs with your friends, you’ll depart from Boise Idaho Airport, knowing that you’ve had a ton of fun and accomplished great things as an Alpengirl and will be a part of our fantastic community for life.
 See you next summer!